beshu-tech/readonlyrest-docs/kibana.md

 ### Kibana configuration

-Activate authentication for the Kibana server: let the Kibana daemon connect to Elasticsearch using a pair of credentials we just defined in `readonlyrest.yml` (see above, the ::KIBANA-SRV:: block).
+Activate authentication for the Kibana server: let the Kibana daemon connect to Elasticsearch using one of the following methods:
+ * a pair of credentials defined in `readonlyrest.yml` (see above, the ::KIBANA-SRV:: block).
+ * [a service account token](https://www.elastic.co/guide/en/elasticsearch/reference/current/service-accounts.html#service-accounts-tokens) generated for kibana, defined in `readonlyrest.yml` (see above, the ::KIBANA-SRV-TOKEN:: block).
 Open up `conf/kibana.yml` and add the following:

 ```yaml